Vivek-Nimmagadda/Attendance-Analyst/README.md

-Live track your attendance using Attendance Analyst with just one click.
+Live track your attendance using Attendance Analyst on the go with just a click.